Nouns, noun expressions

 People involved

-a colleague, deputy, a director, an employer, an employee, a head, an HR specialist, a shift worker, a trainee
+a colleague, deputy, a director, an employer, an employee, a job seeker, a head, an HR specialist, a shift worker, a trainee

 Jobs